luxk3/ubuntu_server_remote_dev_platformio/README.md

-# Setting up an Ubuntu server for remove hardware development using Platform.io
+# Setting up an Ubuntu server for remote hardware development using Platform.io
-This README provides the instruction on how to setup Visual Studio Code remote development via SSH on an Ubuntu server machine.
-The instruction are for UTM for Apple Silicon.
+This README provides instructions on how to set up Visual Studio Code remote development via SSH on an Ubuntu server machine.
+The instructions are for UTM for Apple Silicon.

 I also cover the installation of Ubuntu on UTM, because it requires a serial device.
 Without that, the installer kept crashing.